 RSV (Respiratory Syncytial Virus)

 RSV testing is used to detect respiratory syncytial virus, a common viral respiratory infection.
-RSV tends to be seasonal, causing community epidemics in young children, older adults, and immunocompromised patients that typically begin in November or December and disappear in early spring.
-In these high-risk groups, RSV can cause pneumonia and bronchiolitis.
-Affected patients may have symptoms such as severe coughing, difficulty breathing, and high fevers.
+RSV tends to be seasonal, causing community epidemics in young children, older adults, and immunocompromised patients.
+In these high-risk groups, RSV can cause deep seated lung infections such as pneumonia and bronchiolitis (inflammation of the small airways in the lungs).
+Affected people may have symptoms such as severe coughing, difficulty breathing, and high fevers.
+The season usually begins in the late autumn and continues into the spring.
+This would be late November through to the end of March in the Northern Hemisphere.
+(Note that the usual seasonal pattern was disrupted in 2020 and 2021 due to the lockdowns used to reduce the spread of COVID-19).

 RSV testing detects virus that is being shed in the respiratory/nasal secretions of an infected person.
 Since detectable amounts of virus are usually only shed for the first few days of an infection, most testing must be done during this time period.
-There are several methods to test for the virus, but rapid RSV antigen testing is by far the most popular.
-Rapid RSV antigen tests are frequently performed on-site, in the doctor’s office or the emergency room, with most results available within an hour.
-In some cases, the sample may be collected and sent to a laboratory for a more sensitive testing method.
-Results of these RSV tests are usually available the same day.
+There are several methods to test for the virus.
+There is a rapid ‘lateral flow’ test, which can be carried out by staff on the ward.
+This looks for virus particles in the sample and is quick and easy to do.
+A result would usually be ready within 30 minutes to an hour.

 How is it used?